zackpudil/async-promise-proxy/Readme.md

 ## NoMethodCatcher

 Inherit from this class to setup a __noSuchMethod__ like behavior in your class.
-Note this only works with node/io.js/ any server side js engine that supports the Proxy behavior.
+Note this only works with node/io.js/)any server side js engine that supports the Proxy behavior).
 For node.js however you don't need to run with the --harmony-proxies flag, including the library does that for you.

 es6 example:
 ```javascript